Intouch Holdings: Divestment and transition to InTouch PCL, 2006–2011

 On 23 January 2006, the Shinawatra family sold its 49.6 percent stake in the company to nominees of Temasek Holdings, the Singapore government's investment arm, for US$1.88 billion.
 The 2006 sale of the Shinawatra family's share caused controversy in Thailand.
 The sale was in response to long-standing criticisms that the Shinawatra family's holdings created a conflict of interest for Thai Prime Minister Thaksin Shinawatra.
 Critics of the sale focused on allegations directed toward Thaksin and a compliant government that the transaction was exempt from capital gains tax, the fact that the Thai company was sold to a Singaporean company, and the fact that the Thai law regarding foreign investments in the telecom sector had been amended just prior to the sale.

 The company is linked by stock control to companies including Shin Satellite and Advanced Info Service.
 It also holds stakes in Thai AirAsia, a consumer finance company, and ITV, a local television station.

 The company's operations are divided into four lines of business: wireless telecommunications; satellite and international business; media and advertising; E-business.

 InTouch PCL, 2011–present

-On 1 April 2011 the company changed its logo and symbol on Stock Exchange of Thailand from to to.
+On 1 April 2011 the company changed its logo and symbol on Stock Exchange of Thailand to.
 On 5 August 2021 Gulf Energy Development has made a conditional voluntary tender offer of Intouch Holdings or INTUCH at a price of 65 baht per share.
 When combined with INTUCH shares that GULF already holds 606,878,314 shares or 18.93% share, Gulf Energy Development becomes INTUCH shareholder totaling 1,354,752,952 shares, becoming the major shareholder with 42.25% of issued and paid-up shares then all.